Theoretical analysis of a Sinc-Nystr\"om method for Volterra integro-differential equations and its improvement: Introduction

 \section{Introduction}

 This paper is concerned with Volterra integro-differential equations of the form

-where $g(t)$, $\mu(t)$, and $k(t,r)$ are known functions, and $u(t)$ is the solution to be determined with a given initial value $u_a$.
+where $g(t)$, $\mu(t)$, and $k(t,r)$ are known functions, and $u(t)$ is the solution to be determined for a given initial value $u_a$.
 The equations have been utilized as mathematical models in many fields, including population dynamics~\cite{2003Zhao}, finance~\cite{2003Makroglou}, and viscoelasticity~\cite{2001Shaw}, among others.
-Because of their importance in applications, various numerical methods for solving these equations have been studied (see, for example, Brunner~\cite{2004BrunnerBook,2004BrunnerArt} and references therein).
-Most of those methods seem to assume that the functions $g(t)$, $\mu(t)$, and $k(t,r)$ are at least continuous for all $t,\,r \in [a,\,b]$, and their convergence rate is polynomial: $\Order(N^{-c})$, where $N$ is the number of discretization intervals.
+Because of their importance in applications, various numerical methods for solving these equations have been studied (see, for example, Brunner~\cite{2004BrunnerBook,2004BrunnerArt}, Driscoll~\cite{driscoll10:_autom}, and the references therein).
+Most of these methods seem to assume that the functions $g(t)$, $\mu(t)$, and $k(t,r)$ are at least continuous for all $t,\,r \in [a,\,b]$; otherwise, their convergence becomes poor.

 In contrast, Zarebnia~\cite{2010Zarebnia} developed quite a promising scheme by means of the Sinc-Nystr\"{o}m method.
-The scheme was derived without assuming continuity over the whole interval (e.g., endpoint singularity such as $g(t)=1/\sqrt{t-a}$ is acceptable).
+The scheme was derived without assuming continuity over the whole interval (e.g., endpoint singularity such as $g(t)=1/\sqrt{t-a}$ is acceptable; see also Remark~\ref{rem:endpoint-singularity} and Example~\ref{exmp3}).
 Furthermore, its \emph{exponential} convergence, which is much faster than polynomial convergence, was suggested in the following way.
 The error of the numerical solution $u_N$ was analyzed~\cite{2010Zarebnia} as

-where $d$ and $\alpha$ are positive parameters that indicate the regularity of functions, and $A_N$ denotes the coefficient matrix of the resulting linear system.
+where $d$ and $\alpha$ are positive parameters that indicate the regularity of the functions, and $A_N$ denotes the coefficient matrix of the resulting linear system.
 From~\eqref{leq:Zarebnia-error}, we see that the scheme can achieve exponential convergence if $\|A_N^{-1}\|_2$ does not grow rapidly.
 Although it can be observed in numerical experiments, no theoretical estimate of $\|A_N^{-1}\|_2$ has yet been given.

 The first objective of this paper is to prove the exponential convergence by showing